openscm/openscm/docs/development.rst

-For efficiency, the OpenSCM Core interface provides subclasses of :class:`~openscm.parameter_views.ParameterView` that provide a view into a parameter with a requested :ref:`time frame <timeframes>` and :ref:`unit <units>`.
-Conversion (aggregation, unit conversion, and time frame adjustment) is done interally if possible.
+For efficiency, the OpenSCM Core interface provides subclasses of :class:`~openscm.parameter_views.ParameterView` that provide a view into a parameter with a requested :ref:`time frame <timeframes>` and `unit <scmdata.readthedocs.io/en/latest/scmdata.units.html>`_.
+Conversion ( aggregation, unit conversion, and time frame adjustment) is done interally if possible.
 Subclasses implement functionality for scalar and time series values, each for read-only as well as writable views, which you can get from the relevant :class:`~openscm.core.ParameterSet` (see :ref:`get-set-parameters`).

 Accordingly, you should establish the views you need in the :func:`~openscm.adapter.Adapter._initialize_model` method and save